-- If the kernel you are using is a non-native binary kernel you can read this file but you may not write data to this file. - The reading is accomplished using run-time conversion - You can not use the SPICE Toolkit's "commnt" or "spacit" programs, or any other means, to write information into the comment area, or to delete information from the comment area. - You cannot append additional data to the kernel. - Run-time conversion does not work for E-kernel (ESQ) or shape model (DSK) kernels. - More generally, it does not yet work for any file built upon the SPICE "DAS" architecture.
+- If the kernel you are using is a non-native binary kernel you can read this file but you may not write data to this file. - You can read most non-native binary kernels using the automatic runtime conversion capability found in the APIs of modern Toolkits. - You cannot write information into the comment area, or delete information from the comment area. - You cannot append additional data to the kernel. - Run-time conversion does not work for E-kernel (ESQ) or shape model (DSK) kernels. - More generally, it does not yet work for any file built upon the SPICE "DAS" architecture.